 For Dorothy, a hot air balloon best illustrates the Commission Model: "The basket supports the human energy which produce the power to sustain and guide the enterprise.
 It contains and limits but clearly defines the parameters of the enterprise.
 The strings supporting the basket to the canopy are the skills and knowledge and conviction which drive the process towards its conclusion.
 These will be many and various strands which are carried upwards and collected in the canopy driving the work forward to its destination."
 [Source: Contexts]

-In this Introductory Guide, you will find sections on:
+In this Teaching Guide, you will find sections on:

 Özen / Adıgüzel: "Dorothy Heathcote’s Creative Drama Approaches" ("Dorothy Heathcote’un Yaratıcı Drama Yaklaşımları") by Zeki Özen and Ömer Adıgüzel.
 In: Creative Drama Journal, 2010, Volume 5, Issue 9-10).
 Available here.